Quantum Adaptive Self-Attention for Quantum Transformer Models: Results and Discussions

-Recent work in fine-grained complexity theory has shown that, under the Strong Exponential Time Hypothesis (SETH), the gradient computation of the classical transformer attention cannot be faster than \( O(T^2) \)~\cite{alman2024fine} (Here $T$ can be viewed as a size of the matrix, see equation \ref{eq:at}).
-However, it is well known that SETH does not hold in the quantum regime due to Grover's algorithm~\cite{grover1996fast}, which provides a quadratic speedup for unstructured search problems.
-Grover's algorithm solves \( k \)-SAT in \( O(\sqrt{2}^n) = O(1.414^n) \) time (here $n$ is the number of variables), violating the classical SETH assumption.
-This speedup is also known to be optimal, as established by the so-called BBBV bound~\cite{bennett1997strengths}..
+Beyond the empirical benchmark results, we briefly discuss the potential complexity-theoretic implications of replacing classical attention with parameterized quantum circuits.

-This observation aligns with our numerical findings, where we observe that the hybrid quantum attention mechanism appears more efficient in practice.
-While a rigorous proof is currently out of reach due to the hybrid nature of the model, this empirical evidence supports the hypothesis that quantum mechanisms can outperform classical counterparts in this context.
-We leave a formal theoretical investigation of this potential quantum advantage to future work.
+Recent work in fine-grained complexity theory has shown that, under the Strong Exponential Time Hypothesis (SETH)~\cite{ImpagliazzoPaturi2001}, the gradient computation of classical transformer attention admits no algorithm faster than $O(T^2)$~\cite{alman2024fine}, where $T$ is the sequence length.
+However, SETH does not hold in the quantum regime: Grover's algorithm~\cite{grover1996fast} solves $k$-SAT in $O(\sqrt{2}^n) = O(1.414^n)$ time, violating the classical SETH assumption.
+This speedup is known to be optimal due to the BBBV bound~\cite{bennett1997strengths}.